In Loving Memory Of

 About Megan Evans

-Megan’s Cause has been established for the express purpose of education, awareness, safety and prevention of carbon monoxide poisoining in kids at Lake Powell.
+Megan’s Cause has been established for the express purpose of education, awareness, safety and prevention of carbon monoxide poisoning in kids at Lake Powell.
 All donations will be used for the purpose of preventing such tragedies to other people, and specifically children.

 Carbon monoxide is an odorless, colorless gas that is produced by all motors.
 Dangerous levels of carbon monoxide can become trapped near the swim platform of some boats, or anywhere near the engine’s exhaust.
 The lake’s houseboating community has been working to eliminate the risk of carbon monoxide poisoning through education and the manufacture of vertically vented exhaust systems.
-Carbon monoxide was responsible for 12 deaths and more than 100 non-fatal
+Carbon monoxide was responsible for 12 deaths and more than 100 non-fatal poisonings in a 10-year period through 2002 in Glen Canyon NRA.

 Megan’s family and friends would like to help prevent other families from suffering the loss of a loved one to carbon monoxide poisoning and have set up the Megan Evans Memorial Cause to raise awareness of this unseen danger.
-Donations can be made through Chase Bank.
-The Chase bank account number is 747 011 039.
-Thank you for your support.